 A camp classic

 Of course it’s distinctly weird.
 When it came out, this picture puzzled Western lovers in the US.
 It looked like a Western but it was so stylized and arty and passionate that they thought perhaps it wasn’t one.
+In his guide to Westerns Stagecoach to Tombstone, author Howard Hughes said it “offered a very different view of the American west – home on derange.”
 European auteuriste critics loved it, as Martin Scorsese says in his intro on the DVD, exactly because of those qualities.

 It was stylized in the sense that large parts were shot on the studio lot, ‘exterior’ scenes against obviously painted backdrops.
 This was partly a budget-saving measure (location shooting is expensive, and Republic studio boss Herb Yates didn’t really do expensive) and partly because Crawford had a tight control over the whole project and she insisted on no close-ups except in the studio where she could strictly control the lighting.
 Maybe too Ray liked the almost stage-play vibe with Vienna’s saloon as a ‘set’.
 It is like Italian opera without the music, and stuffed full of Freudian symbolism.